signalfx/lambda-csharp/README.md

 Your package manager should add these package dependencies automatically to your project.

 2. Verify that `protobut-net` has been added.
 If `protobut-net` is missing, then reference the `protobut-net` package as a dependency in your project, similar to Step 1.
-Reference this project's  with a statement similar

-Your package manager should add these package dependencies automatically to your project; however, as a precaution, verify that `protobut-net` has been added.
-If `protobut-net` is missing, then reference `.csproj` file for details about the version of `protobuf-net` required.

 ## Step 2: Locate ingest endpoint